tzbodula/SpaceGame/README.md

 When the galaxy is suddenly attacked by intergalactic mutated space garbage, society plunges into chaos in search of a solution or face total annihilation.
 Word soon began to spread among the planets of a legend once thought only to be a fairytale.
 The legend of the Galaxy Defender.

+Development Team: Can Ngo, Catlin Petro, Kyle Ward, and Thomas Zbodula of Exodus Studios.

 ##  Project conventions
 These conventions exist across the project: